r00k/blog/_posts/2015-01-16-surviving-your-first-week-in-vim.md

 of any kind, do it in vim.

 The first hundred vim commands you execute will be your most painful, so get through them as quickly as possible.
-Don't leave vim except in for major emergencies.
+Don't leave vim except in major emergencies.

 ### Find an easily-accessible friend who can answer questions.